NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

   .animation(.easeOut(duration: keyboardAnimationDuration))
 ```

-All together is should look something like this:
+All together it should look something like this:

 ```swift
 struct KeyboardObservingView: View {